full name: Dorothy Adelle DeBorba

 1995

-- On April 1st of this year, Dorothy attended the Hollywood Collectors Show at the Beverly Garland Hotel in North Hollywood.
+- On April 1st and 2nd, Dorothy, along with Tommy Bond, signed autographs at the Hollywood Collector's Show at the Beverly Garland Holiday Inn in North Hollywood.

 - On June 24th, Dorothy, along with Tommy Bond, attended the Hollywood Collector's Show at the Beverly Garland Holiday Inn in North Hollywood.